top of page

 You’re probably wondering how things worked out for my disorganized and distracted friend from the beginning of this post.

-My student liked to make checklists, and she worked hard to build habits to use them.
-Her organization skills improved, which made her feel better about school.
-Her frustration went down, and she was less upset when she made a mistake.
+Over time, her organization skills improved, which made her feel better about school.
+Her frustration went down, and she was a lot less upset when she made a mistake.

 She started to use words that showed she was in charge, too: “This is how I do it.
 This is what works for me."